learn-co-curriculum/phase-3-nested-arrays-iteration/README.md

 ## Conclusion

-Using two `while` loops we were able to display, collect and reduce a set of nested arrays.
+Using two `while` loops, we were able to display, collect, and reduce a set of nested arrays.
 The exact design of the loops required for this sort of task is dependent on the data structure you are working with.
 An `Array` of `Array` of `Array`s, for instance, would need _three_ loops.

-The critical takaeway here, though, is that we can draw out information we want from data structures by iterating over them with basic loops.
+The critical takeaway here, though, is that we can draw out the information we want from data structures by iterating over them with basic loops.
 This sort of task is so common that Ruby has built-in methods to handle the work like [`each`][], [`map`][], and [`sum`][] that we can apply directly to arrays.
 We will learn